IDKDeadXD/OEDOCS/docs/admin/warps-management.md

 2. Select **Warps**.
 3. Choose a warp from the list.

-Access to specific warps can be restricted per rank through **Admin Panel > Ranks Editor** using the `warps.accessibleWarps` permission.
+Access to specific warps can be restricted per rank through **Admin Panel > Ranks Editor**.
+See the Warp Permissions section below.

 ---